MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

 ### <a id="attempted-tokill-init-missinglibraries"></a>Missing important system core libraries and packages

 Important system core libraries, files, or packages are deleted from the system or got corrupted.
 To resolve this issue, reinstall the affected libraries, files, or packages.
-This solution works in RPM-based distributions like Red Hat/CentOS/SUSE VMs.
+This solution works on RPM-based distributions like Red Hat/CentOS/SUSE VMs.
 For other Linux distributions, we recommend [restoring the VM from backup](/azure/backup/backup-azure-arm-restore-vms).

 To perform the reinstallation, follow these steps: